KArT4206/Traffic_Light_Scheduling_System/README.md

 - Calculates average vehicles per minute for each direction at the end of the simulation
 - Continuously looped interaction (run again or exit)
 - Easy-to-read console output
+- Python script to auto-generate `traffic_input.csv` from traffic camera videos using YOLOv3 object detection

 ## Technologies Used